mate-academy/mongo_peoplebase/README.md

     ... here goes your code ...
     ```

-11. Create a query that would select the people with either their first or last name starting with an `M`:
+11. Create a query that would select the people with either their first or last name starting with a `C`:

     ```javascript
     ... here goes your code ...
     ```

-12. Create a query that would select the people with both their first and last name starting with an `M`:
+12. Create a query that would select the people born after 1900 with their last name starting with a `C`:

     ```javascript
     ... here goes your code ...